nazmulb/unit_test/README.md

 # Unit Testing Framework

-This is a simple unit testing framework suing `jest`.
+This is a simple unit testing framework using `jest`.

 ### Overview:

-We need the following to have a unit testing framework suing Jest:
+We need the following to have a unit testing framework using Jest:

 - [Jest](https://jestjs.io/en/)
 - [jest-html-reporter](https://www.npmjs.com/package/jest-html-reporter)